Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Overview of the Creative Worker Visa

+This visa has been designed for individuals who plan to work as a creative worker in the UK.
 The Creative Worker Visa has replaced the former Temporary Worker – Creative and Sporting Visa (Tier 5).

-There are strict eligibility criteria that applicants must meet including:
+There are strict eligibility criteria that applicants must meet, including:

 • You must have been offered an eligible role in the UK as a creative worker